Do seasonal workers pay tax?

 If you are a seasonal worker, you will normally be an employee, and so the employer should pay you via the payroll, deducting income tax and NIC from your wages, under the Pay As You Earn (PAYE) system.
 The employer will pay the tax and National Insurance contributions (NIC) to HM Revenue & Customs (HMRC) on your behalf.

 If you are a seasonal worker, a key question for you to consider is whether or not you are entitled to a UK personal allowance.
-If you are eligible, in 2018/19 you should only start to pay UK tax on your earnings when they exceed £228 a week or £988 a month, depending on your usual pay period.
-If you are eligible, in 2018/19 you should only start to have UK tax deducted from your earnings when they exceed £228 a week or £988 a month, depending on your usual pay period.
+If you are eligible, in 2019/20 you should only start to pay UK tax on your earnings when they exceed £240 a week or £1,042 a month, depending on your usual pay period.
 However, the UK personal allowance is ultimately an annual allowance.
 It is possible to earn in excess of the weekly or monthly limits and have tax deducted from your earnings under PAYE, but for your total taxable earnings for the tax year to be less than the UK personal allowance.
 In this instance, you are likely to be eligible for a tax refund.

 Some people who are not tax resident in the UK can still claim the UK personal allowance, for example, British citizens, nationals of a member state of the European Economic Area, or residents of the Isle of Man or the Channel Islands.
 You can find a list of the European Economic Area countries on the page EU and EEA countries.

 Some people may claim personal allowances under a double taxation agreement.
-There is a list of agreements for which this is possible on the GOV.UK website.
+There is a list of agreements for which this is possible on GOV.UK.

 Unless you are classed as UK tax resident you will not have to worry about any income arising in your home country being taxed in the UK.
 However, if you are only temporarily absent from your home country you may remain taxable there on your worldwide income, meaning that your UK earnings could be taxed twice, both in the UK and in your home country.